How to move across the country for cheap

 1. Make a budget

 Did you know that the average interstate move can cost thousands of dollars?
-Don’t let the final bill catch you by surprise—consider your needs, do some research and make a budget.
+Don’t let the final bill catch you by surprise.
+Think about your needs, do some research and make a budget to help minimize financial stress.

 Plan on using a moving company?
 Shop around to compare rates.
 Renting a moving truck?
 See what options are available, and be sure to factor in the cost of gasoline.